 250 guaranteed entries to Garry Bjorklund Half Marathon

-By finishing the All City or Duluth Mile during the 2016 Minnesota Mile event, you will qualify for a chance to win a guaranteed entry into the 2017 Garry Bjorklund Half Marathon.
-Two-hundred fifty finishers will be randomly selected to receive a guaranteed spot into the 2017 race—without having to go through the lottery.
+By finishing the All City or Duluth Mile during the 2017 Minnesota Mile event, you will qualify for a chance to win a guaranteed entry into the 2018 Garry Bjorklund Half Marathon.
+Two-hundred fifty finishers will be randomly selected to receive a guaranteed spot into the 2018 race.

 Selected runners will be notified after the race.
 Those who receive the guaranteed entry will be required to pay the entry fee to participate in the Garry Bjorklund Half Marathon.
 The guaranteed entry is not transferable and may be used only by the person who participated in the Minnesota Mile Events.

 Entry Fee (non-refundable): $20 pre-registration, $30 late registration, $10 Kids Mile